 How to prepare steamed fish with black bean sauce (Chinese style)

-Here is the detailed explanation on how to prepare steamed fish with black bean sauce.
-You may want to cross check some of the information in another recipe Steamed Fish with Ginger paste.
+Here is a detailed explanation of preparing steamed fish with black bean sauce.
+You may want to cross-check some of the information in another recipe, Steamed Fish with Ginger Paste.
 Both recipes involve a similar technique, with a different set of seasonings.

 1. Clean the fish thoroughly to remove unwanted smell